 Are you passionate about Science?
 Do you want to inspire students in secondary schools?

 Our Science training courses culture a thought-provoking, constructive and positive environment with guaranteed support and commitment from our passionate subject specialist tutors.
-Not only will you receive specialist training within your discipline of Science, but we will also help you to build confidence in teaching the sciences outside of your specialism at key stages 3 and 4.
+Not only will you receive specialist training within your discipline of Biology, but we will also help you to build confidence in teaching the sciences outside of your specialism at key stages 3 and 4.
 Trainees speak highly about the quality of our teacher training programme, the excellent partnership between the University and schools and the fantastic employment rates.

 Visit our website to find out more: https://www.worcester.ac.uk/courses/pgce-secondary-science-biology

 You will be trained to teach 11-16 with post 16 enhancement.

 Career opportunities: An integral part of the course is to support you in gaining a post as a teacher.
 Early Career Teachers have one of the highest employment rates of all graduates and are very much in demand.
 Employment rates over the past 5 years have been consistently high.
 At the end of the course we will support you in your transition from the PGCE year into your first teaching post, and beyond.

 Assessment: You will be assessed on your teaching practice and two academic assignments.
 One assignment requires you to create teaching resources that will help pupils to learn a particular topic and the second assignment will engage you in reviewing the teaching strategies that are effective in your subject.